What are Uncashed Distribution Checks?

 Automatic IRA Rollover

-Retirement Clearinghouse offers an Uncashed Check Service to plan sponsors, representing an enhanced standard of care for resolving uncashed, returned or stale-dated distribution checks.
+Retirement Clearinghouse offers an Uncashed Distribution Checks Service to plan sponsors, representing an enhanced standard of care for resolving uncashed, returned or stale-dated distribution checks.

 When combined with RCH's automatic rollover service and RCH’s missing participants search service, the problem of uncashed checks will be dramatically reduced, and any uncashed checks that do arise can be quickly and effectively handled.
 You can be assured that RCH makes every effort to locate the participant (or their beneficiary) to unite them with their retirement savings.

-Taken together, these attributes clearly establish the RCH Uncashed Check Services as the most fiduciary-friendly uncashed distribution check service in the industry.
+Taken together, these attributes clearly establish the RCH Uncashed Distribution Checks Service as the most fiduciary-friendly uncashed distribution check service in the industry.